utsav0/daily-dev-tips/src/pages/posts/converting-existing-css-into-tailwind-classes.md

 ![Min-height tailwind classes](https://cdn.hashnode.com/res/hashnode/image/upload/v1610693608463/jOfCwy0k0.png)

 Nice, we are getting somewhere.
-The last CSS property to convert is a bit of a difficult one since we used a fixed position of `58px` for each element.
+The last CSS property to convert is difficult since we used a fixed position of `58px` for each element.
-Tailwind doesn't really work with fixed positions, although we could add them to our tailwind config.
+Tailwind doesn't work with fixed positions, although we could add them to our tailwind config.

-However, we can take the closest tailwind size, which is 14 (3.5rem).
+However, we can take the closest tailwind size, 14 (3.5rem).
 The size converts to: `56px`.

 Getting back to our padding-left, we saw that we needed double that.
 So we use `pl-28`, which converts to `padding-left: 7rem`.